 To guarantee predicable operation, the C||Cure computing engine is modelled on the behaviour of state machines, in that the output values are solely determined by the input values.
 All previous values of any outputs are forgotten, and so any fixed set of input values will produce the same set of output values, regardless of any previous calculations.

-To achieve this all output pins on any container or codeblock are, by default, reset to zero at the start of each computation cycle.
+To achieve this all output pins on any codeblock are, unless marked persistent, reset to zero at the start of each computation cycle.

 Outputs will only be changed if the application code specifically changes them via a codeblock.